 QJSP’s mission is to support students to be successful in all aspects of their life and to ensure that they are able to fulfill their academic aspirations whilst committing to good character development through community service.
 In order to especially encourage women to explore these opportunities QJSP has earmarked at least 1/3 of its higher education scholarship fund for distinguished women scholars.
 QJSP is also dedicated to networking distinguished professionals and the well-educated especially within the community to mentor students so that they may benefit from their experience.
 QJSP aims to be an accountable, efficient, and compassionate scholarship program that offers transparency to its donors.

 Syedna Khuzaima Qutbuddin RA, the 53rd Dai-l-Mutlaq, founded the Qutbi Jubilee Scholarship Program on the eve of the Golden Jubilee celebrations in 2011.
-These celebrations commemorated Syedna Qutbuddin’s completion of 50 years of service of Syedna Mohammed Burhanuddin RA as the 52nd Dai-l-Mutlaq and also the 50 years of Syedna Qutbuddin as the trusted Mazoon-l-Mutlaq of Syedna Burhanuddin.
+These celebrations commemorated Syedna Qutbuddin’s completion of 50 years of Syedna Mohammed Burhanuddin RA as the 52nd Dai-l-Mutlaq and also the 50 years of Syedna Qutbuddin as the trusted Mazoon-l-Mutlaq and Mansoos of Syedna Burhanuddin.
 With a gracious grant from himself he began the scholarship fund and many Mumineen also participated.
 Click here to read the Golden Panorama: A Pictorial Commemoration of the Life and Services of Syedna Burhanuddin’s Mazoon Syedna Khuzaima Qutbuddin.

 Syedna Qutbuddin’s RA passionate commitment to education is evident in every aspect of his legacy, and it is especially manifest in his 9 children.
 He encouraged all of his five daughters and four sons to pursue undergraduate, graduate and postgraduate studies in universities including Harvard, Oxford, Cambridge, University of Manchester and University College of London.